How to get fit for the slopes – your Ski fitness guide

 Proprioception is our body awareness system which unconsciously tells us where our bodies are in relation to other objects and space.
 This is one of the best injury prevention exercises.

-We also offer one to one appointments to look at your postural alignment when skiing and tailored strengthening programmes for enhancing your skiing performance and preventing injury on the slopes, which you can book online or via our contact us form.
+We also offer one to one appointments to look at your postural alignment when skiing and tailored strengthening programmes for enhancing your skiing performance and preventing injury on the slopes, just drop us an email, call or book online.